rossetti/KSLBook/docs/05-Chapter5.md

 c.
 Construct a Welch plot using 5 replications of the 1000 customers.
 Determine a warm up point for this simulation.
 Do you think that 1000 customers are enough?

 d.
-Make an autocorrelation plot of your 1000 customer wait times using your favorite statistical analysis package.
+Make an autocorrelation plot of the first 1000 customer wait times.
 What are the assumptions for forming the confidence interval in part (a).
 Is this data independent and identically distributed?
 What is the implication of your answer for your confidence interval in part (a)?